 In another related issue, the current design is quite unclear and ambiguous to allow the maximum number of the extracted rectangular slices to be larger than the number of the slices in the picture.

-It is suggested to avoid this flexibility without clear purpose and clear use case.
+Proposed 3.2: It is suggested to avoid this flexibility without clear purpose and clear use case.
 Restrictions to signalled_slice_id_length_minus1 and/or the range of slice_address should be added into the specification in order to avoid this flexibility.